ECellNitrr/ECellApp2021/.github/pull_request_template.md

-### Fixes #ISSUE_NUMBER
+## Fixes #ISSUE_NUMBER

 ### Description

 Include a summary of the change and relevant motivation/context.
-Do mention the dependencies that have been added (if any).

 **Type of Change:** (Delete irrelevant options)
 - Code